walu2/angular2-devmeetings/README.md

 If tsd fails due to exceeded rate limit, provide `GITHUB_TOKEN` environment variable with token to your github account.
 Token can be generated in you profile settings.

 Sometimes changes in source files aren't handled properly - you can just run `npm run build` to rebuild app.

 # angular2-devmeetings
+This is example app I managed to create seeing AngularJS 2 for a first time ;-)